Are you frustrated with life, feeling depressed or living in a sub-optimal way?

 Positive motivation wears off.
 Extrinsic rewards wear off too.
 And, there’s not a lot of clear information written about how people stay in the same place subconsciously that will guarantee their unhappiness or misery.
 Yet, the subconscious beliefs powering your life are powerful contributors to the experience you’re creating right now.

 Why?
 That’s where the saying “thoughts equal things” comes from.
-But they don’t tell you that it’s not your conscious thoughts- the thoughts you’re aware of that drive you, it’s your unconscious thoughts, the ones that you never really know, that are helping to create your unhappiness.
+But they don’t tell you that it’s not your conscious thoughts- the thoughts you’re aware of that drive you, it’s your unconscious thoughts, the ones that you never really know, that help to create your unhappiness.

 Because these seven steps have become so ingrained in your personality, personal beliefs, and subconscious that you don’t believe there is any other way to exist.
 That makes these beliefs both dangerous and self-sustaining.
 If you knew that the unconscious thoughts were the true drivers in your life and understood how they were substantially contributing to your unhappy experience of life -you would strive to change them.
 However, when these thoughts lurk silent and unexposed they remain powerful influences on your life until you reveal and change them.